Chris Randall (musician)

-Chris Randall (born 1968) is an American musician, Eurorack evangelist, and the current frontman of Sister Machine Gun.
+Chris Randall (born 1968) is an American musician and the current frontman of Sister Machine Gun.
 In 1998, he created a side-project called Micronaut, focusing on more instrumental music that was not necessarily appropriate for Sister Machine Gun.

 After disbanding Sister Machine Gun in 2007, he began his solo career and released the EP Cheap Sensation and the full-length album The Devil His Due.
 Chris also collaborates with Wade Alin from Christ Analogue on the IDM project Scanalyzer.

 In 2015 he rebanded Sister Machine Gun to release The Future Unformed on WTII.
-He was featured in the August 1996 issue of Playgirl as being among the ten sexiest male Rock musicians.

 In 1998, he founded his self owned label, Positron!
 Records, and also runs Audio Damage, a creator of music software plug-ins and synthesizer modules.